szalai-balazs-david/Trivia/backend/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

 ## Database Setup
-From within the `backend` directory first ensure you are working using your created virtual environment.
+From within the `backend` directory first ensure that:
+1. You are working using your created virtual environment
+2. You have a database called `trivia` created (See config.py for details about the connection string.)

 With Postgres running, initialize the database using migrations.
 In terminal run:
 ```bash